course-details-portlet

 Course content

-Within the field of culture, community and identity, emphasis is placed on basic sociological concepts, themes and understandings, with the main emphasis on social inequality.
+Within the field of culture, community and identity, basic sociological concepts, themes and understandings are emphasized, with the main focus on social inequality.

-There will be a basic introduction to geographical themes and understandings based on the focus area 'Norway in a global world' with a particular focus on key concepts in human geography, landscape, demography and development geography.
+There will be a basic introduction to geographical themes and understandings based on the perspective 'Norway in a global world' with a particular focus on core socio-geographic concepts, landscape, demography, development and globalisation.

 Learning outcome